 When a prospect signs up for your emails, they're expecting a welcome email that introduces them to the brand.
 As this is the first email your subscriber will receive after being added to your email marketing list, it's crucial to do it right.

-9 essential elements for your welcome email
+9 best practices for your welcome email

 1. A timely introduction